.

 • Objective: Plan the detailed execution of the lab information system implementation.

-• Develop a comprehensive project plan including timelines, resources, budget, and risk management plans.
+• Develop a comprehensive project plan with timelines, resources, a budget, and risk management plans.

 • Establish communication plans.